AnastasiaS37/web-larek-frontend/Architecture_description.md

 The `Header` class is responsible for rendering the site header.
 It sets the cart counter value and attaches a listener to the cart icon.
 Fields:
 - counterElement: HTMLElement - counter element
-- basketButton: HTMLButtonElement - cart element <br>
+- basketButton: HTMLButtonElement - cart element

 Method:
 - set counter(value: number) - sets the counter value

 #### Gallery
 The `Gallery` class is responsible for rendering the list of product cards (catalog).
 Field:
-- catalogElement: HTMLElement - catalog element <br>
+- catalogElement: HTMLElement - catalog element

 Methods:
 - set catalog(items: HTMLElement[]) — inserts card elements into the container
 - set locked(value: boolean) - locks/unlocks page scrolling when a modal window is open